Media Super MySuperInformation shown is for the balanced option.

 Media Super is a public offer industry fund, established in 2008 from the merger of Print Super and JUST SUPER.
 Since then, Media Super has been dedicated to serving members in the print, media, entertainment, arts and creative industries.

 Eligible members automatically receive Standard Default cover for Death, TPD and Income Protection.
 Employer-Selected Default cover for Death only and Death & TPD is also available.
-Members can also apply for up to $5 million of Death and $2 million of TPD.
+Members can also apply for up to $5 million of Death and $2 million of TPD cover.
 IP covers 87% of salary (including SG contributions) up to $30,000 per month.
-A benefit payment period of 5 years or up to age 65 is available, with a choice of 30, 60 or 90 day waiting periods.
+A benefit period of 5 years or up to age 65 is available, with a choice of 30, 60 or 90 day waiting periods.